moderndatacompany/dataos.info/docs/quick_guides/working_with_payload/index.md

 These operators help with exact matches, wildcard searches, and filtering based on numerical or date ranges.
 For more details and examples, check out the [Filter Operators: Example Scenarios](/quick_guides/working_with_payload/filter_operator_example_scenarios/).

 <aside class="callout">
-🗣 When you filter on a **dimension**, you're narrowing down the raw data **before** any calculations take place.
+🗣 When you filter on a <b>dimension</b>, you're narrowing down the raw data <b>before</b> any calculations take place.
 For example, if you filter by "customer age < 50," only the data for customers under 50 is used in the calculations.

-On the other hand, when you filter on a **measure**, you're filtering **after** calculations are done.
+On the other hand, when you filter on a <<b>>measure</b>, you're filtering <b>after</b> calculations are done.
 For instance, if you filter by "average sales > $100," you're applying the filter after the system has already calculated the average sales for each group.

 </aside>